comtravo/comtravo.github.io/_posts/2021-07-15-pareto_selection.md

 The reminder of this article is about how we rank these search results.
 Ranking in this situation is a multi objective problem along with some constraints.

 * *Objectives & Preferences*: We have multiple objectives.
 For example, we need to provide flight options which are cheap and fast at the same time.
 In this article we are optimising the price and duration of a flight.
 We call these **objectives** or - because that is what it usually looks like from a human perspective - **preferences**.
-* *Constraints*: On the other hand, there are constraints.
-Contraints are hard, non-negotiable limits on the resource.
+* *Constraints*: On the other hand, there are constraints. **Constraints** are hard, non-negotiable limits on the resource.
 In our context, constraints can be e.g. that a flight must be cancelable, or that a specific hotel is being requested.
 These constraints are mostly coming from the user request.

-Without going into detail, lets assume that all objectives are something that we want to minimize (in practive there are clearly objectives we want to maximise - e.g. convenience - but they can all be reformulated to a minimization problem - e.g. inconvenience).
+Without going into detail, lets assume that all objectives are something that we want to minimize (in practice there are clearly objectives we want to maximise - e.g. convenience - but they can all be reformulated to a minimization problem - e.g. inconvenience).
 Then what we need to achieve is to find options from the search results, that minimize our various objectives as well as possible, whilst fulfilling the constraints.
-It is important to notice that all objectives are independant, or at least that there is no easy way to combine them into a single objective.
+It is important to notice that all objectives are independent, or at least that there is no easy way to combine them into a single objective.
 This is mainly because there is just no obvious way how to weight e.g. price vs. duration for a flight.

-So we need a method to find good solutions to this kind of multiobjective problems.
+So we need a method to find good solutions to this kind of multi objective problems.
 And one of them is **Pareto Optimality**, named after the economist [Vilfredo Pareto](https://en.wikipedia.org/wiki/Vilfredo_Pareto).

 ## Pareto Optimization